moorepants/learn-multibody-dynamics/lagrange.rst

 We call the block matrix called the extended mass matrix, and the vector on the right hand side the extended dynamic bias.

+With these equations, it is possible to solve for :math:`\ddot{\bar{q}}` and :math:`\lambda`.
+It is therefore possible to integrate/simulate the system directly.
+However, because only the second derivative of the constraint is satisfied, numerical errors can build up, so the constraint is not satisfied.

+It is better to use a differential algebraic solver, as discussed in `Equations of Motion with Holonomic Constraints`_.

 The method of the Lagrange multiplier can of course also be used within Kane's method.
 However, it results in a larger system of equations, which is why the elimination approach is often